2025 student service design challenge - design a service that promotes equality and inclusivity

 How it works

 Are you an undergraduate or postgraduate student enrolled at a higher education institution, college, or university anywhere in the world?
-Then register, form a team of 4 to 7 students, read the 4 design briefs, and select the challenge you would like to dive into and design a service for.
-With that, you not only help the organisation achieve its goals and make the world a better place but also help our planet and society to thrive.
+Then you can register by forming a team of 4 to 7 students to work on a service concept that successfully addresses the topic of this year’s award.
+With that, you will contribute to meaningful change and help our planet and society to thrive.
 The briefs are curated and provided by the Challenge partners; organisations committed to contributing towards a better world now and in the future.

 This year’s theme